Skip to content

 (string (integer->char i)))

-(define (consecutive-chars fst lst)
+(define (char-inclusive-range fst lst)

 (define first-index (char->integer fst))